 - add files, images, and links.

 This information will safely remain in the system forever because you can search and restore tasks even after they are complete.
+The best part is that you can access your projects literally from anywhere thanks to mobile apps for all devices.

 This is called task-based communication, and we value this kind of communication over meetings, calls, e-mails, etc. You can read more about it in this blogpost.